ilyasozdogan/jaccard-similarity-with-k-shingle/README.md

 Big Data Project

-Approximately 1000 articles (from Associated Press, each with 300-500 characters) are compared.
+There are approximately 1000 articles (from Associated Press, each with 300-500 characters) in dokumanlar.txt.

+You can find jaccard similarity between theese articles by using k-shingle.

 There are 3 types of shingles in the application.